paulplant/xdrip4ios_docs/docs/index.md

 **xDrip4iOS** (also known as **"xDrip for iOS"** or **"xdripswift"**) is an open-source application to display real time blood glucose data.

+**xDrip4iOS** is also available on the App Store under the name [**Shuggah**](https://apps.apple.com/en/app/shuggah/id1586789452).
+The Shuggah release is done by third-party is not directly managed by the xDrip4iOS project team.

 <img src=".\img\xDrip4iOS_env.png" style="zoom:67%;" />

 It is able to connect as a **Master** device to various types of Continuous Glucose Monitor systems and display their values on the screen.
 This is the main way that most people (usually patients with Type 1 Diabetes) will use the app.

-It is also able to act as a **Follower** device and pull remote CGM data from [Nightscout](https://nightscout.github.io/).
+It is also able to act as a **Follower** device and pull remote CGM data from online sources such as [Nightscout](https://nightscout.github.io/) or LibreLinkUp.
 This is a great way for parents and care-givers to be able to remotely monitor loved ones and patients.

 !!!info "FOR XDRIP+ USERS"
     Please note that **xDrip4iOS** is not related to the **xDrip+** project for **Android**.

     For help and information about the **xDrip+** project for Android, please see [here](https://github.com/NightscoutFoundation/xDrip) or look on [Facebook](https://www.facebook.com/groups/xDripG5).

-___
 ## What Do I Need?

-To run xDrip4iOS you will firstly need an iPhone 7 or newer running minimum iOS15.
+To run xDrip4iOS you will firstly need an iPhone 7 or newer running minimum iOS 16.2.
+If you want to use a connected Apple Watch, then it must be a Series 4 or newer running watchOS 10.

 To work as a **Master** device, you will need to have a compatible CGM system (see below).
 If you want to share your CGM data with Nightscout, then you will also need a working internet connection.

-To work as a **Follower** device, you don't need anything except an internet connection and a working Nightscout site from where to follow the master device.
+To work as a **Follower** device, you don't need anything except a working internet connection and a working/compatible data source from where to download glucose values and "follow" a master device.

 That's it.
 Nothing else is needed.